 Why don’t government agencies fund your program?
-At the present time, VAC is studying the impact of service dogs on new veterans dealing with PTSD issues.
-In addition, and VAC is absolutely correct in this regard, there are no agreed upon national training and certification standards for PTSD service dogs.
-Under the direction of the Canadian General Standards Board, this critical issue is being addressed with the support of two Federal Government departments.
-Citadel Canine has been named as a voting member of the Standards Technical Committee for this important collaborative initiative, which has just released the draft standards recently, for public review and input.
+At the present time, VAC continues to study the impact of service dogs on new veterans dealing with PTSD issues.
+In addition, and VAC is absolutely correct in this regard, there are no agreed upon national Certification testing standards for PTSD service dogs.
+A process to create standards to certify service dogs is now underway, under the umbrella of the Human Resource Standards Organization (HRSO).

 Do you operate in our area?
 At the present time (March, 2023) Citadel Canine has a network of qualified dog trainers actively training in BC (5), Alberta (1), Saskatchewan (2), Manitoba (1), Ontario (5), and Nova Scotia (4).